Azure-Samples/Microchip-PIC-IoT-Wx/README.md

 2. Update the device_key and MQTT_Host

 - On the left hand panel, look for Header files > platform > config > IoT_Sensor_Node_config.h
-- Line 44 shows the DEVICE_KEY: replace it by the Primary Key you find at your device page on Azure Portal.
+- Line 44 shows the HUB_DEVICE_KEY: replace it by the Primary Key you find at your device page on the Azure Hub Portal.
 - Still on this file, look at line 23 and update the CFG_MQTT_HOST information.
 - You'll need your device's primary connection string for that.